Cherry Picker Hire & Sales

 Can anyone use a cherry picker?

-You are legally allowed to operate a cherry picker under 3.5 tonnes as long as you have a full UK/EU driving licence.
-You will need to hire a trained operative (or get further training yourself!) for anything heavier than this unless your UK driving licence was issued before 1994, in which case you can legally operate one up to 7.5 tonnes without needing further training.
+You will need to hire a trained operative (or get further training yourself) for anything heavier than 3.5 tonnes unless your UK driving licence was issued before 1994, in which case you can legally operate one up to 7.5 tonnes without needing further training.

 How much does it cost to hire a cherry picker for a day?